bevyengine/rfcs/rfcs/45-stageless.md

 There are two basic forms of system ordering constraints:

 1. **Strict ordering constraints:** `strictly_before` and `strictly_after`
-   1. A system cannot be scheduled until "strictly before" systems must have been completed this frame.
+   1. A system cannot be scheduled until "strictly before" systems must have been completed during this iteration of the schedule.
    2. Simple and explicit.
    3. Can cause unneccessary blocking, particularly when systems are configured at a high-level.
 2. **If-needed ordering constraints:** `.before` and `.after`
-   1. A system cannot be scheduled until any "before" systems that it is incompatible with have completed this frame.
+   1. A system cannot be scheduled until any "before" systems that it is incompatible with have completed during this iteration of the schedule.
    2. In the vast majority of cases, this is the desired behavior.
 Unless you are using interior mutability, systems that are compatible will always be **commutative**: their ordering doesn't matter.

 Applying an ordering constraint to or from a label causes a ordering constraint to be created between all individual members of that label.